sensu/sensu-docs/content/sensu-go/6.8/operations/deploy-sensu/secure-postgres.md

 {{< /language-toggle >}}

-Now that you've configured PostgreSQL to use TLS and your Sensu user is required to authenticate with a certificate, complete one final step to ensure that PostgreSQL uses the environment variables set earlier in this guide when constructing the PostgreSQL DSN.
+Now that you've configured PostgreSQL to use TLS and your Sensu user is required to authenticate with a certificate, complete one final step to ensure that the Sensu backend uses the environment variables set earlier in this guide when constructing the PostgreSQL DSN.

 ### Validate Sensu backend configuration for PostgreSQL